davidfernandez1619/ETL_project/README.md

 * **Analyzing our movies' scores:**

-We followed the exact same processs with our movies scores; we made a histogram for the distribution of the scores and a bar graphic for the evolution of the films scores per decades.
+I followed the exact same processs with our movies scores; I made a histogram for the distribution of the scores and a bar graphic for the evolution of the films scores per decades.

 * **Analyzing the relationship between both concepts:**